 You can start by asking people close to you, such as your friends and family.

-Photofeeler.com is a free website that analyzes your profile image based on how well people tend to like your photo, the amount of influence your photo is likely going to have when you're trying to convince your prospects and its competence level.
+Photofeeler.com is a free website that analyzes your profile image based on how well people tend to like your photo, the amount of influence your photo is likely going to have when you're trying to convince your prospects.

 Now that we have established the fundamental steps you need to have a professional picture, the next thing is to look at your background photo.